Global Involvement

 Global Foundation For Children With Hearing Loss Executive Director, Paige Stringer, has been involved with the World Health Organization since 2015 to help raise awareness for hearing loss globally and encourage governments to address the hearing loss condition among their citizens.

-In addition to Paige’s contributions, the Global Foundation for Children With Hearing Loss is proud to be a member of the World Health Organization’s World Hearing Forum.
-We fully support the WHO’s vision of “a world where everyone – including those at risk of, or living with, hearing loss – can achieve their full potential.”
+The WHO World Hearing Forum is a global network of organizations promoting ear and hearing care.
+We fully support its vision of “a world where everyone – including those at risk of, or living with, hearing loss – can achieve their full potential.”